diligentlystereotypedinvestment/numbersense/CONTRIBUTING.md

 The answer key and question numbers may be off, because the questions are generated with the numbers and the answer key is generated at the end.

 fracOperations has methods for fraction arithmetic

+### To-Do List

+- Bugs

+    Question numbers doubling up

+    Questions not fully genning? (questions generating lik 43=)

+    Answer key being wrong for some problems

+    idk if this is fixable, but answer key and question numbers not being aligned

+    I think that sequences isn't adding right

+    Exponents - I think answer key is wrong and question also needs "$=n^k$, what is $k$"

+- More Add/Sub/Mult/Div Tricks/Common Problems

+- Making the LaTeX formatting look more accurate

+- More Problems

+    Conversion Library for units

+    Know what Substitution/Word-Problems are

+    Simple Interest Problems

+    Theorems from Geometry - angle bisector, what else?

+    Complex Numbers, there are a couple of problems with this (question number doubling up, $i$'s not printing)

+    Unnecessary 0's after doubles

+- Spaces after the question number

+- balance problems more, i.e. no more $2^2$